OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Planetary System Parameters

 \subsection{Re-analysis of the \textit{Spitzer} data}

-The large discrepancy between \citetalias{Shvartzvald2017}'s constraints on the planetary system's physical parameters and those reported by \citetalias{Bond2017} and this work, can be explained by the microlensing parallax direction presented in \citetalias{Shvartzvald2017}.
-The value they present is highly unlikely when compared to the stellar population of the Galactic disk (see Figure \ref{fig:Pi2D}).
+The large discrepancy between \citetalias{Shvartzvald2017}'s constraints on the planetary system's physical parameters and those reported by \citetalias{Bond2017} and this work, can be explained by the microlensing parallax direction claimed in \citetalias{Shvartzvald2017}.
+The value they present, $\pi_{\rm E,N}, \pi_{\rm E,E} = (-0.3016, -0.3770) \pm ( 0.0074, 0.032)$, is highly unlikely when compared to the stellar population of the Galactic disk (see Figure \ref{fig:Pi2D}).
+In fact all their Spitzer solutions yield unlikely parallax values, such as $\pi_{\rm E,N}, \pi_{\rm E,E} = (-0.2158, -3820) \pm ( 0.0066, 0.032)$, $\pi_{\rm E,N}, \pi_{\rm E,E} = (0.2350, -0.413) \pm ( 0.008, 0.031)$, and $\pi_{\rm E,N}, \pi_{\rm E,E} = (0.1491, -0.404) \pm ( 0.0075, 0.032)$.
 In \citetalias{Shvartzvald2017}, they explain that the unlikely parallax direction (and therefore a counter-rotating lens) is a direct result of the magnification seen by \textit{Spitzer}, and that high resolution imaging can resolve this issue.
-Using constraints from Keck the measured parallax direction would be $\pi_{E,N}, \pi_{E,E} = (-0.0457 \pm 0.0070), (0.0676 \pm 0.0089)$.
-Counter-rotating low-mass stars (such as brown dwarfs) detections have been claimed before with the microlensing method (e.g. OGLE-2017-BLG-0896 \cite{Shvartzvald2019} and MOA-2015-BLG-231 \cite{Chun2019} ).
-Both these events however have large parallax measurements from \textit{Spitzer}, which have not yet been validated with high angular resolution follow-up observations.
+Our high resolution Keck observations indicate that the apparent Spitzer parallax signals are not real.
+Using constraints from Keck the measured parallax direction is $\pi_{\rm E,N}, \pi_{\rm E,E} = (0.0194, 0.0551) \pm ( 0.0057, 0.0052)$.
+Counter-rotating low-mass stars (such as brown dwarfs) detections have been claimed before with the microlensing method (e.g. OGLE-2017-BLG-0896 \cite{Shvartzvald2019} and MOA-2015-BLG-231 \cite{Chun2019}).
+Both these events however, have large parallax measurements from \textit{Spitzer}, which have not yet been validated with high angular resolution follow-up observations.
+Counter rotating brown-dwarf solutions are likely evidence for systematic errors.

-Therefore, we decided to re-assess the \textit{Spitzer} light curve data of OB161195.
+Therefore, we decided to re-assess the \textit{Spitzer} light-curve data of OB161195.
 Observations of this event were obtained on two occasions with \textit{Spitzer}/IRAC \citep{Fazio2004} in the 3.6 $\mu$m channel as part of the 2016 \textit{Spitzer} microlensing campaign during July 12--24, 2016 at a cadence of one epoch per day.
 This corresponds to a total of 17 epochs with 6 dithered frames each.
 Additionally, 7 epochs of baseline observations of OB161195 were collected during July 12--24, 2019 at the same cadence.